 - The Jack Kent Cooke Foundation

 The Jack Kent Cooke Foundation Graduate Arts Award of up to $50,000 per year for up to three years is awarded to college seniors and recent graduates with significant financial need who will pursue a graduate or professional degree in the visual arts, performing arts, or creative writing.
 To be eligible, candidates must be nominated by the faculty representative at their undergraduate institutions.
-Bucknell may nominate two students via an on-campus selection process.
-Applications are due to Prof. Saundra Morris by the end of January.
-Nominations are due from the university in early February.
+Applicants should first contact Prof. Saundra Morris.
+Applications are due to Prof. Morris preferably in early October.
+Phase two of the process spans January and February.

 - DAAD-Graduate Scholarships